Sunday, 7 March 2021

 DSP Audio Noise Reduction

-The modular approach has some great advantages when it comes to upgrading the transceiver and carrying out repairs, however it has also had a negative effect on the project development as I have found myself constantly changing things and wanting to try different ideas and ways of doing things.
+The modular approach has some great advantages and makes it easy to upgrade the transceiver or carry out repairs.
+There is, however, a negative effect of adopting this approach in that I find myself constantly changing things and wanting to try different ideas and ways of doing things.

 G6LBQ Electronic Project Banner

-I want to start documenting the "Irwell HF Transceiver project" on my blog but be warned it wont be in any particular order or a complete build guide, there will however be sufficient information provided to build each module and some of the modules may be useful for your own transceiver projects.
+I want to start documenting the "Irwell HF Transceiver project" on my blog but be warned it won't be in any particular order or a complete build guide.
+There will, however, be sufficient information provided to build each module and I hope some of the modules may be useful for your own transceiver projects.

 Project files will be made available via the Groups.io platform by joining my G6LBQ community group where you can discuss my projects, ask questions and help others.